mrc-ide/threemc_example/README.md

 ![](README_files/figure-gfm/ghanaPlot-1.png)<!-- -->

 The memory is spiking during tape optimisation which means we need to run on a machine with \> 500GB of memory.
-This amount of memory is only used for a small period of the model fit and the rest of the fit continues.
+These are the biggest cluster nodes we have available, meaning we’re sitting on a huge amount of compute which we only really need for a small fraction of the model fit.
+If we were able to reduce the memory usage we could run more concurrent models.
 We’re trying to understand

 - Why does the memory spike like this?
 - Can we predict the size of the memory spike from size in input data,